The Greening Coatesville Initiative is another example of the Brandywine Health Foundation

 Cities where parks, recreation and trails play a vital role in the lives of their residents are vibrant places to live and have proven to be attractive to businesses and residents.
 In a disadvantaged urban community, public parks, recreation, and greenspaces are particularly important.
 These resources offer opportunities for people of all incomes, abilities, and social circumstances to come together in a common space to experience nature, build strong family and community bonds, get fit, play, de-stress, and enjoy life.

-To get started on transforming the public parks and recreation system into a safe community treasure where residents can play, socialize, get fit, and connect with nature, and where businesses thrive because people want to live, work and visit here.
+Following the Action Plan, the Brandywine Health Foundation, Natural Lands and the City of Coatesville created the Greening Coatesville Initiative to begin the transformation of the public parks and recreation system into a safe community treasure where residents can play, socialize, get fit, and connect with nature, and where businesses thrive because people want to live, work and visit here.
+The three focus areas for this work include:

 - Build capacity.
 Build the City’s capacity to provide the safe and well maintained park system that its citizens desire.